-Director independence from day-to-day management is viewed as essential to ensure objective governance.
+Director independence, free from alignment with the interests of management or other substantial shareholders, is considered essential to ensure objective and unimpaired governance.
 Alumina Limited considers that Directors are independent if they are:

 - autonomous of management; and - free of any interest, position, association or relationship (including material business relationship) that might influence or interfere with, or reasonably be perceived to influence or interfere with, in a material respect, their capacity to bring an independent judgment to bear on issues before the Board and to act in the best interests of the Alumina Limited Group and its security holders generally.